-Under the Clean Water Act, is a Section 401 State certification potentially required?
-If yes, describe anticipated permit and how project proponent will ensure permit compliance.
-Under the Clean Water Act, is a USACE Section 404 Permit required for the discharge of dredge and fill material?
-If yes, describe anticipated permit and how project proponent will ensure permit compliance.
-No. Under the Clean Water Act, is an EPA or State Section 402 permit required for the discharge of pollutants into the waters of the United States?
+Under the Clean Water Act, is an EPA or State Section 402 permit required for the discharge of pollutants into the waters of the United States?
 Is a Stormwater Pollution Prevention Plan (SWPPP) required?
 If yes, describe how project proponent will ensure permit compliance.
-No. Will work activities take place within a FEMA designated floodplain?
+Yes.
+Directional boring will be utilized for many areas within the pipeline area.
+There will be some areas where the open cut method will be utilized for pipe installation.
+However, if construction activities are determined to exceed disturbance thresholds and a 402 permit is required, one will be prepared.
+Yes.
+The project will require the selection, installation, and maintenance for BMPs at the construction site which involves the development of a Stormwater Pollution Prevention Plan (SWPPP) to manage the runoff from the gas pipeline installation areas.
+The SWPPP is required in Kentucky for all construction projects that expose one acre or more of bare soil.
+This includes stripping or clearing vegetation, excavation, or placement of fill dirt.
+Will work activities take place within a FEMA designated floodplain?
 If so, describe any permanent or temporary impacts and the required coordination efforts with state or local floodplain regulatory agencies.
-No work activities will occur in a FEMA designated floodplain.
+Yes, FEMA's flood maps1 indicate the project area is located in FEMA Flood Zone AE.
+Areas designated as Zone AE are considered Special Flood Hazard Areas and correspond to the one percent annual chance of flooding (100-year floodplain).
+Any fill that is placed in the floodplain will be permitted through the Kentucky Division of Water-Surface Waters branch.
+However, it should be noted that many of these areas can be avoided by using directional borings when applicable.
 Is the project located in a Coastal Zone?
 Will the proposed project activities affect any coastal use or natural resource of the coastal zone, requiring a Consistency Determination and Certification?
 Please provide any relevant information regarding how the project proponent normally coordinates with the applicable state's coastal zone management agency.
-No, the project is not located within a designated coastal zone.
-Is there any other information relevant to the project area or the proposed work as it pertains to Water Resources.
+No. Is there any other information relevant to the project area or the proposed work as it pertains to Water Resources.
 No.